nicoleavans/computer-architecture-notes/Fundamentals and Principles/Chapter 3: Basics of the Central Processing Unit (CPU).md

 [^3]: These two are the only universal logic functions from which all other Boolean functions can be derived.

 [^4]: Hence the name, indexed addressing.

+[^5]: A given program can contain fewer instructions because the need to move values from memory into registers before performing computations is reduced (or eliminated if both operands can reside in memory).

+[^6]: The CPU clock is limited by the slowest logical pat that must be traversed in a cycle.

+[^7]: It is possible to implement the programmer's working registers as shift registers rather than as basic storage registers, but for speed and simplicity, the shifting capability is usually located further down the datapath either as part of or following the ALU.